peterlacko/gooddata-ui/website/versioned_docs/version-5.0.0/examples.md

 See [live examples](https://gooddata-examples.herokuapp.com/) of GoodData.UI.
 These examples contain also code snippets that you can reuse in your project.

 Use the examples to do any of the following:
-* Create a visualization and a KPI
+* Create a visualization and a KPI.
-* Create a responsive chart
+* Create a responsive chart.
-* Add a date picker
+* Add a date picker.
-* Create a custom legend
+* Create a custom legend.
-* Add an attribute filter
+* Add an attribute filter.

-## GoodData platform account

-To try out the examples in a project, you must have an account on the GoodData platform.
-If you do not have an account and want to try GoodData.UI, use [live examples]().